pnappa/cmdline-captcha/README.md

 Follow the prompts.
 `$ python3 improved.py`

-You'll need to download some images that are nice and recognisable.
+You'll need to download some images that are nice and recognisable (minimum of 3 per subject).
 Only a single photo of a windmill (`example_objects/windmill/windmill*.jpeg`) is provided.

 Also included is a server version.
 You can run the server with `python3 server.py`, and connect to it with `nc localhost 6963`.